tastytypist/matrix-calculator/README.md

 Kelompok 39
 2021

-**Matrix Calculator** adalah kalkulator yang dapat digunakan untuk melakukan perhitungan yang melibatkan matriks.
+**Matrix Calculator** is a calculator that can be used to execute calculations involving matrices.

-Operasi yang didukung:
+Supported operations:
-1. Sistem persamaan Linier
+1. System of linear equations
-2. Determinan matriks
+2. Determinant of matrix
-3. Matriks balikan
+3. Inverse of matrix
-4. Interpolasi polinomial
+4. Polynomial interpolation
-5. Regresi linier berganda
+5. Multiple linear regression